waydegg/font-patcher/README.md

 # font-patcher

-A tool for patching any .ttf or .ttc font
+A tool for patching any TrueType font or TrueType Collection

 ## Setup

-The following CLI tools are needed to run this script:

 ### 1. Install [Font Tools](https://github.com/fonttools/fonttools)